 The Mayan archaeological site of Xunantunich is located a short distance from San Ignacio Town, practically on the Guatemalan border.

 Xunantunich was an ancient city, which takes up about one square mile.
-Its best-known feature is the 130-foot-tall pyramid ‘El Castillo’, which is the second tallest Mayan structure in Belize (after the temple pyramid at Caracol).
+Its best-known feature is the 130-foot-tall pyramid called “El Castillo”.

 Book your Xunantunich tour with optional combos online here!